nexusformat/definitions/manual/source/classes/base_classes/mpes-structure.rst

 Some of the base classes are specific to MPES (like :ref:`NXelectronanalyzer`), whereas others are used in other techniques as well.

-These base clasess are used within the MPES-related :ref:`application definitions &lt;AppDef-Mpes-Definitions&gt;`.
+These base clasess are used within the MPES-related :ref:`application definitions <appdef-mpes-definitions>`.

 .. _BC-Mpes-Classes: